-The following steps are used to set up a UART reception:
+Use the following steps to set up a reception:

-- 1. Initialize the UxBRG register for the appropriate baud rate (see 17.3 "UART Baud Rate Generator"). - 2.
-Set the number of data bits, number of Stop bits, and parity selection by writing to the PDSEL<1:0> (UxMODE<2:1>) and STSEL (UxMODE<0>) bits. - 3.
-If interrupts are desired, set the UxRXIE bit in the corresponding Interrupt Enable Control register (IECx).

-Specify the interrupt priority for the interrupt using the UxRXIP<2:0> control bits in the corresponding Interrupt Priority Control register (IPC).
-Also, select the Receive Interrupt mode by writing to the URXISEL<1:0> bits (UxSTA<7:6>).

-- 4. Enable the UART module by setting the UARTEN bit (UxMODE<15>). - 5.
+- Initialize the UxBRG register for the appropriate baud rate (see 17.3 "UART Baud Rate Generator"). - Set the number of data bits, Stop bits, and parity selection by writing to the PDSEL<1:0> bit (UxMODE<2:1>) and STSEL bit (UxMODE<0>). - 3.
+If interrupts are desired, set the UxRXIE bit in the corresponding Interrupt Enable Control register (IEC). - Select the Receive Interrupt mode by writing the URXISEL<1:0> bit (UxSTA<7:6>). - Specify the interrupt priority for the interrupt using the UxRXIP<2:0> control bits in the corresponding Interrupt Priority Control register (IPC). - 4.
+Enable the UART module by setting the UARTEN bit (UxMODE<15>). - 5.
 Receive interrupts will depend on the URXISEL<1:0> control bit settings.
 If receive interrupts are not enabled, the user application can poll the URXDA bit.
-The UxRXIF bit should be cleared in the software routine that services the UART receive interrupt.

-6. Read data from the receive buffer.
+The UxRXIF bit should be cleared in the software routine that services the UART receive interrupt. - Read data from the receive buffer.

-If 9-bit transmission is selected, read a word; otherwise, read a byte.
-The URXDA status bit (UxSTA<0>) is set whenever the data is available in the buffer.
+If 9-bit transmission is selected, read a word or read a byte.
+The URXDA status bit (UxSTA<0>) is set whenever data is available in the buffer.

-Example 17-3 provides the sample code that sets up the UART for reception.
+Example 17-3 provides sample code that sets up the UART for reception.